george-taschina/nest-nuxt-demo/README.md

 **Option 1: Docker Containers (Production-like)**

 > [!warning]
-> The version of nuxt/image package used in this project has some problems while running in containers or production build
+> The version of nuxt/image package used in this project has some problems while running in containers or production build, for development it is advisable to use Local Development approach

 - Access application at `http://localhost:8000`
 - API available at `http://localhost:3000`